 In September 2018, the PEL 37 joint venture partnership drilled the Cormorant-1 well with the Ocean Rig Poseidon drillship in 548 meters of water to a total depth of 3,855 meters below sea level.
-The Cormorant-1 exploration well penetrated a 50meter fan system of interbedded sandstones that proved to be water bearing.
+The Cormorant-1 exploration well penetrated a 50-meter fan system of interbedded sandstones that proved to be water bearing.
 Wet gas signatures, indicative of oil, were encountered in the overlying shale section.
-The well has been plugged and abandoned.
-The geological data from the well will help determine the future prospectivity of PEL 37 where several additional prospects, with resource potential, have been mapped.
+The well was plugged and abandoned.